Region Overviews: Peru Travel Guide: Overview

 From the Amazon jungle to the to the Pacific Ocean, Peru is extraordinarily diverse.
 In fact, few places on this planet can claim the geographical variety of Peru.

 Machu Picchu has a gravitational pull.
 It urges you to hike in Cusco at 11,000 feet.
 Investigate the ruins of Sacsayhuamán, Stonehenge of the Andes.
 Make friends with children who live in hidden weaving Quechua communities.
 Climb terraced mountainsides.
 Stand above it all at Machu Picchu's mystical Gate of the Sun and testify to the resilience of humanity.
+Experience life from above on our Peru Walking & Hiking Tour.

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.